the-corg/full-stack-open/README.md

 - `part7/bloglist-frontend-query`: Exercises 7.9-7.21, updating the React app developed in part 5 to use React Query (TanStack Query) and Context for state management, React Router for views and navigation, and Styled componenents for styling
 - `part7/bloglist-frontend-redux`: Exercises 7.9-7.21, updating the React app developed in part 5 to use Redux for state management, React Router for views and navigation, and Material UI for styling

+## Part 8.
+GraphQL
+### a.
+GraphQL-server
+- `part8/library-backend`: Exercises 8.1-8.7, a simple GraphQL backend for a library

+In progress...

 ---

 ![Certificate of completion](certificate-fullstack.png)